Lynching of John Lee: Aftermath and legacy

 Starting the following day local black families started to be cleared out by intimidation and force.
 Newspapers across the state talk about the mass exodus of black people from the area often walking away from their homes, land, and personal belongings.
 Throughout Durant and Caddo, signs were posted that all blacks had until next Saturday to leave the city and was signed "Kaddo Klan – Our motto is a clean town.
 Password: We Do."

 Black community papers in Oklahoma openly discussed the injustice and called for equal protection under the law.
 This built into rumors of a black mob forming to attack Caddo and Durant via the railroad.
 Families from the surrounding area came into Durant, hundreds of dollars of ammunition were bought up, and people fortified themselves in their houses.
 A report was sent down the line from Atoka, Oklahoma, on August 15 that an armed black mob had stopped and boarded a freight train, but when it arrived at the stations it was empty.

 On September 2, 1911, a gang of white men on horseback with torches surrounded the homes of the remaining black families living between Durant and Caddo.
-Shots were fired at the house and the homeowners fired back and killed one of the men.
+Shots were fired at the house and the homeowners fired back.
+A masked white man, 29-year-old Horace Gribble, was struck in the heart and killed instantly.
 Two black men were arrested and charged.
 Instead of taking them to Durant, where the county jail is located, the men were taken to Tishomingo, Oklahoma out of fear of another lynching.
 The two were not taken to trial seeing that it was an act of self-defense.

-As a result of these acts the entire black community of Caddo was eliminated and Bryan county in the 1920 census only had a black population of 4.5%.
+As a result of these acts the entire black community of Caddo was eliminated and Bryan County in the 1920 census only had a black population of 4.5%.
 A Durant commercial brochure from 1912 reported a city population of 8,000, “all white, ... no Negroes are allowed to pitch their tent within the city's confines, and none of them live within many miles of it”.